klikkit-ops/santagram/SETUP.md

 3. Select the event: `email.received` (if available)

 The webhook endpoint is already set up at `/api/resend-webhook` and will automatically forward any incoming emails to `jake005588@gmail.com`.

+## Cloudflare R2 Storage Migration

+**All storage operations now use Cloudflare R2 instead of Vercel Blob.**

+### R2 Setup:
+1. Create a Cloudflare R2 bucket
+2. Generate API tokens with read/write permissions
+3. Set up a custom domain (optional) for public access
+4. Add all R2 environment variables to your `.env.local`

+### Migration Notes:
+- All audio files are stored in R2 at `audio/` prefix
+- All video files are stored in R2 at `videos/` prefix
+- The `@vercel/blob` package has been removed
+- R2 is the single source of truth for all storage operations

+## Video Trunking (Long Videos > 30 seconds)

+For videos longer than 30 seconds:
+1. Audio is automatically split into ~30-second chunks
+2. Video chunks are generated in parallel using Replicate
+3. Chunks are stitched together using RunPod (cost-effective ffmpeg processing)
+4. Final video is stored in R2

+### Database Schema Updates:
+The `orders` table includes:
+- `video_chunks` (JSONB): Array of prediction IDs for chunked generation
+- `stitching_status` (TEXT): Status of video stitching (pending, processing, completed, failed)